TRI AN/PRC-152 (2022/2023 model)

 This waterproof speaker works fairly well in this enclosure only requiring a 1st order 400 Hz high pass filter to eliminate some boomyness.

-I also selected CMC-2742WBL-25L IP57 microphones for this project, this microphone doesn't fit the holes as such, requiring some minor reaming on one side and a bushing on the other.
+I also selected CMC-2742WBL-25L IP57 microphones for this project.
+This microphone doesn't fit the holes as such, requiring some minor reaming on one side and a bushing on the other.
 They also require a 1st order high-shelf filter to boost the treble to acceptable levels.

 I decided to put in a front facing bi-colour LED, and added top/front light-sensors to auto-dim the backlights.